Sign up to receive beautynews, product samples, couponsand more.

 When it comes to dealing with the appearance of dark spots, you already know that using a dark spot corrector can help.
 But what else can you do?
 Here’s how to round out the rest of your skin care routine when you have dark spots.

-1. Apply broad-spectrum sunscreen daily as directed.
 As we noted earlier, sun damage is the most common cause of dark spots.
-So, make sure to apply and re-apply a broad-spectrum sunscreen with an SPF of 15 or higher (or a moisturizer formulated with broad-spectrum sunscreen, such as the L’Oréal Paris RevitaLift Bright Reveal Brightening Day Lotion SPF 30).
-But wearing sunscreen isn’t the only sun protection measure you should take.
-Whether or not you have dark spots, you should also limit your amount of time in the sun (especially between 10 a.m. and 2 p.m., which are peak hours), seek shade, and cover up exposed areas in long sleeves, pants, a broad-brimmed hat, and UV-blocking sunglasses.
+So, make sure to apply and re-apply (at least every two hours) a broad-spectrum sunscreen with an SPF of 15 or higher.
+If you prefer to go the moisturizer with SPF route, reach for the L’Oréal Paris Revitalift Bright Reveal Brightening Day Lotion SPF 30.
+Of course, sunscreen shouldn't be your source of sun protection.
+Whether or not you have dark spots, you should also limit your amount of time in the sun (especially between 10 a.m. and 2 p.m., which are the sun’s peak hours), seek shade, and cover up exposed areas in long sleeves, pants, a broad-brimmed hat, and UV-blocking sunglasses.

-2. Add exfoliation to your skin care routine.
-According to the AAD, glycolic acid is an alpha hydroxy acid (AHAs) that can help exfoliate skin’s surface and reduce the appearance of dark spots with continued use over time.
-Look for an exfoliating facial cleanser formulated with glycolic acid, such as the L’Oréal Paris RevitaLift Bright Reveal Brightening Daily Scrub Cleanser.
-Formulated with glycolic acid and gentle micro-pearls, this scrub cleanser helps exfoliate dullness and impurities from the surface of skin to help improve the appearance of skin tone with continued use over time.
-(Keep in mind that AHAs can increase your skin’s sun sensitivity, so make sure to apply a broad-spectrum sunscreen with an SPF of 15 or higher after use as directed, as well as take the other sun protection measures we mentioned above.)
+Our dark spot corrector exfoliates for you, but it doesn't hurt to reiterate the importance of exfoliation.
+According to the AAD, chemical peels containing glycolic and salicylic acid can help exfoliate skin’s surface and reduce the appearance of dark spots with continued use over time.
+To up your exfoliation game, look for a facial cleanser that contains glycolic acid, such as the L’Oréal Paris Revitalift Bright Reveal Brightening Daily Scrub Cleanser.
+Formulated with glycolic acid and gentle micro-pearls, this scrub cleanser helps exfoliate dullness and impurities from the surface of skin and helps improve the appearance of skin tone with continued use over time.

-3. Follow up with foundation.
-If you’re trying to make your dark spots hide completely undercover, follow color-correcting concealer with a full-coverage foundation.
+If you’re trying to make your dark spots go completely undercover, follow color-correcting concealer with a full-coverage foundation.
 The L’Oréal Paris Infallible Total Cover Foundation is a prime pick, as it offers long-lasting, heavy-duty coverage.

-Ready to learn how to minimize the appearance of another skin imperfection—dark circles?
-Come on, who hasn’t noticed dark circles under their eyes at some point or another.
-Now that you’re a pro at managing dark spots, you can move on to your next complexion concern and read up on Our Best Eye Creams for Dark Circles.
+Once you know how to minimize and disguise the appearance of dark spots, are you ready to learn how to do the same for another skin imperfection—dark circles?
+Come on, who hasn’t noticed dark circles under their eyes at one point or another.
+Now that you’re a pro at managing dark spots, you can shift your focus to your next complexion concern and read up on Our Best Eye Creams for Dark Circles.